Template Inheritance and Reusability

 {/if}

-If you want the output inside block to be displayed conditionally, use the following instead:
+If you want the output inside the block to be displayed conditionally, use the following instead:

 {block head}